Welcoming the Year of the Horse 2014 the Lunar New Year celebration in Singapore is a whole array of events.

 River Hongbao main stage.

-A very modest firework show culminated the countdown to welcome the new year.
+A very modest fireworks show culminated the countdown to welcome the new year.